mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 title: Predictor interface
 ---

-This section goes into detail about each of the methods exposed by mindsdb_native and each of the arguments they work with.
+This section goes into detail about each of the methods exposed by Predictor and each of the arguments they work with.

 ## Predictor

+>Note: The Predictor in MindsDB's words means Machine Learning Model.

 ### Constructor